ryankerbyIT/Myblog/_posts/2025-01-15-azure-bicep-devops-project.md

         return HttpResponse(f"Error tagging resource: {str(e)}", status_code=500)
 ```

-> info: This function uses the Azure SDK to authenticate and interact with resources.
-Ensure the Function App has the necessary permissions to modify resources in your subscription. {:.prompt-info}
+> **tip:** This function uses the Azure SDK to authenticate and interact with resources.
+Ensure the Function App has the necessary permissions to modify resources in your subscription.
+{:.prompt-tip}

 ---